Rubio says banning semiautomatic rifles is 'well outside' mainstream

 Rubio made news on Wednesday when he said he would support legislation to prevent an 18-year-old from buying a rifle and that he is reconsidering his support for large-capacity magazines.

-The only Republican lawmaker on stage Wednesday night, Rubio argued against banning the AR-15, the weapon Nikolas Cruz used to kill 17 people at Marjory Stoneman Douglas High School last week.
+The only Republican lawmaker on stage Wednesday night, Rubio argued against banning the AR-15.

 "It's not the loopholes.
 It's the problem that once you start looking at how easy it is to get around it, you would literally have to ban every semi-automatic rifle that's sold in America," Rubio said, to which the crowd erupted into cheers seemingly in support of a ban.